ClaudiaInSweden/mayas_cat_shelter/README.md

 - When the number of adopted cats increases, a separate page with these cats listed could be nice.
 - Create a contact us page
 - Create a page with information about how people can support the cat shelter, e.g. donations (money, food, cat trees, etc.) but also volunteer services.
-- For administrator could the adoption request page developed further to include the complete adoption process with its several steps in digital form.
+- For administrator could the adoption request page be developed further to include the complete adoption process with its several steps in digital form.
 - A newsletter functionality could be included to keep supporters informed and so on.

 ## Information Architecture